 Best for You.
 Best for Baby.

-The theme for 2020 is, “Best for You.
+January is Birth Defects Prevention Month.
+The theme for 2021 is “Best for You.
 Best for Baby.”
-We know that not all birth defects can be prevented, but we also know that women can increase their chances of having a healthy baby by managing health conditions and by adopting healthy behaviors before and during pregnancy.
-Taking care of yourself and doing what’s best for you is also best for your baby!
+We know that not all birth defects can be prevented.
+But, you can increase your chances of having a healthy baby by doing what you can to be your healthiest self both before and during pregnancy.
+What is best for you is also best for your baby.

 5 Tips for Preventing Birth Defects: